wp-plugins/sticky-slider/readme.txt

-=== Sticky Slider ===
+=== Responsive Sticky Slider ===
 Contributors: butterflymedia, getbutterfly
 Donate link: http://getbutterfly.com/
-Tags: slider, slides, sticky, featured, cycle, jquery Requires at least: 2.7
+Tags: slider, slides, sticky, featured, cycle, jquery Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.5.1
-Stable tag: 1.1.2.2
+Stable tag: 1.2.1

 == Description ==

-WordPress provides a way to mark certain posts as featured or sticky posts.
-Sticky posts will appear before other posts when listing them in index.php.
-This plugin creates a slider from sticky posts.
-It features "Previous" and "Next" navigation and slides pagination.

-In order to add a post to the slider, just mark it as sticky.
-Edit its Visibility in the Publish block while in the post writing page and check "Stick this post to the front page".
+Simple, responsive post slider with pagination (previous/next and page numbers).

+Select transition type, easing type, number of slides, timeout and custom category and place the shortcode or the template tag in your post or page.

+The plugin is responsive and adapts to any page width, either for desktop or mobile systems.

 Check the [official homepage](http://getbutterfly.com/wordpress-plugins/sticky-slider/ "getButterfly") for feedback and support.